Learn more about how an autism diagnosis is made for children, teenagers and adults, and get tips and advice for sharing an autism diagnosis.

 There are currently no publicly funded adult assessment clinics in Victoria.

-For adults seeking an assessment, the best option is to consult a psychologist and/or psychiatrist with experienced in the assessment and diagnosis for autism.
+For adults seeking an assessment, the best option is to consult a clinical psychologist, psychiatrist and/or a medical practitioner experienced in the assessment and diagnosis of autism.
 They will ask a lot of questions about your childhood, experiences at school and as an adult, and may do some psychological or psychiatric testing.
 This information will be used to help make a diagnosis.
 A speech pathologist could also be consulted to assess the individual’s social communication skills.

-For more information about adult diagnosis, please contact the Amaze Autism Advisors on 1300 308 699, email firstname.lastname@example.org or use the webchat on this site for more information.
+For more information about adult diagnosis, please contact the Amaze Autism Connect advisors on 1300 308 699, email [email protected] or use the webchat on this site for more information.

 For some people, receiving an autism diagnosis can be an emotional event.